 Good health care is only available in major cities.
 Quality of care varies greatly throughout the country.

 Doctors and hospitals often expect immediate payment for health services.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.

 Keep in Mind...

 The decision to travel is the sole responsibility of the traveller.
 The traveller is also responsible for his or her own personal safety.

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

-Canada and Latvia are signatories to the Convention on the Transfer of Sentenced Persons (Council of Europe).
+Canada and Latvia are signatories to the Convention on the Transfer of Sentenced Persons.
 This enables a Canadian imprisoned in Latvia to request a transfer to a Canadian prison to complete a sentence.
 The transfer requires the agreement of both Canadian and Latvian authorities.